School Traditions Create Community

 Following the Senior Breakfast, future graduates go to St. Margaret's Chapel on the McCarthey Campus for Baccalaureate Rehearsal.
 During this time, they are visited by the kindergartners, who have made bookmarks as gifts to the seniors, and who serenade the seniors with “Make New Friends And Keep The Old."
 This touching, annual Kindergarten and Senior Exchange is capped off when the senior class presents a class flag to the kindergarten class, a flag that will be framed and move with them forward from grade to grade until they graduate from Rowland Hall.

 Senior Biographies are written each year by our sixth graders, highlighting the experiences of seniors during their time at Rowland Hall.
 During the spring trimester, sixth graders and their seniors get to know each other and share stories, then all the biographies are presented by the younger students during the final Senior Biography presentation.

-The annual Baccalaureate Service is held in St. Margaret's Chapel on the Thursday evening before twelfth grade graduation ceremonies.
+The annual Baccalaureate Service is held in St. Margaret's Chapel on the Thursday evening before twelfth-grade graduation ceremonies.
 The annual Senior Awards Dinner, to which families of graduates are all invited, follows the short service.
-These back-to-back events and the awards given have been Rowland Hall traditions for many, many years.
+These back-to-back events and awards have been Rowland Hall traditions for many, many years.

 Commencement Exercises are held for graduating fifth graders, eighth graders, and twelfth graders.
 Fifth-grade students are honored at a service in St. Margaret's Chapel, eighth graders' accomplishments are celebrated in the Larimer Center, and twelfth grade Commencement is held at the McCarthey Campus.
 The senior class traditionally selects the Commencement speaker from among their high school faculty.
 Annual faculty awards are given at each graduation ceremony.